TheodoraNell/Election-Analysis/README.md

 ## Election-Audit Summary

-The script used in this analysis could be easily modified to audit future elections with the same voting system as well as refactored for use with different voting systems and to get additional metrics.
+The script used in this analysis could be modified and used to audit future elections with the same voting system as well as refactored for use with different voting systems and to get additional metrics.
 Possible examples include:

 - For elections where the winner is determined by the number of voting districts they win (instead of majority of overall votes) the script could be edited to first find the winning candidate for each county and then compare the number of wins for each candidate to find the winner, factoring in any possible point value differences for larger or smaller districts.